kyledillard1/User-Workstation-Virtualization-Lab/README.md

 ### 4️⃣ Peripheral Setup
 - Installed and configured a printer

 - Set default printer and verified installation
+  - Installed and configured a local printer in Windows 11 using a generic driver.
+Verified default printer setting and         simulated printer troubleshooting by removing and resintstalling the device.

 ### 5️⃣ Troubleshooting Scenarios
 The following issues were intentionally introduced and resolved: